cdoremus/dotsub-fileupload-backend/Readme.md

  * /uploadservice/upload - for uploading a file and creating a metadata record in the database.
 The new record is returned as JSON including the record id, filename and creation date.
  * /uploadservice/findAll - for finding all metatdata records.
 A JSON array of records is returned
 * /uploadservice/saveData - for saving an uploaded file's record.
 After it is persisted, the saved record is returned as JSON.
- * /uploadservice/files/{filename:.+} - for serving an uploaded file to be downloaded by the user of the Angular 2 client.
+ * /uploadservice/files/{filename:.+} - for serving an uploaded file to be downloaded by the user of the Angular 2 or React client.
  * /uploadservice/find/{id} - for finding an uploaded file's record by record id.
  * /uploadservice/findByFilename/ - for finding an uploaded file's record by filename.